List of urban local bodies in Kerala: Ward committees

-In both cases, the local Councillor is the chairperson of the Ward Committee.
-The Kerala Municipality (Constitution of Ward Committee and Procedure for Meeting) Rules, 1995 provides further rules for the setting up and functioning of these committees.
-Ward Committees have been set up in Kerala and are regularly cited as a good example of functioning micro level urban governance in India.
-Ward Committees played an important role in combating the spread of COVID19 in Kerala.
+In both cases, the local councillor is the chairperson of the Ward committee.
+The Kerala Municipality (Constitution of ward Committee and Procedure for Meeting) Rules, 1995 provides further rules for the setting up and functioning of these committees.
+Ward committees have been set up in Kerala and are regularly cited as a good example of functioning micro level urban governance in India.
+Ward committees played an important role in combating the spread of COVID-19 in Kerala.